skishore23/fx/docs/guides/creating-an-agent.md

 # Creating an Agent with Fx Framework

-This guide walks you through creating a complete agent using the Fx Framework, from basic setup to advanced patterns and tool integration.
+This guide walks you through creating a complete agent using the Fx Framework, from basic setup to patterns and tool integration.

 ## Table of Contents